 When you think of Jersey, do you picture New Jersey in the US?
 Did you know there’s another Jersey?
-It’s a British Channel Island, just one hour away from London, with incredible history, glorious beaches, delicious food and an outdoor lifestyle.
+It’s the Island of Jersey, just one hour by plane from London, with incredible history, glorious beaches, delicious food and an outdoor lifestyle.

-Whether you want to explore Jersey’s historical sites, cycle through sleepy country lanes or take on the challenging north coast cliff paths, there’s something for everyone in Jersey.
+You can use this Jersey travel guide whether you want to explore Jersey’s historical sites, cycle through sleepy country lanes or take on the challenging north coast cliff paths; there’s something for everyone in the island of Jersey.

-This Jersey travel guide is here to help you as you start planning your visit to Jersey.
+This Jersey travel guide is here to help you plan your visit to Jersey.

 Fast Facts About Jersey